So you’ve got a car. Now what? We’ve outlined the things that you need to know when owning a vehicle in the State of Arkansas.

 Provided by the Arkansas Department of Transportation

-The IDriveArkansas platform informs you of all the construction on state highways, winter weather conditions, flooded roadways and current weather conditions on a state level.
+The IDriveArkansas platform informs you of all the construction on state highways, winter weather conditions, flooded roadways, and current weather conditions on a state level.
 It also shows rest stops and welcome centers along with alternate routes when sections of highway are closed.

 Provided by the Arkansas State Police

-If you’re intersted in obtaining an Arkansas driver license then you’ll need to pass the driver’s examination.
+If you’re interested in obtaining an Arkansas driver license then you’ll need to pass the driver’s examination.
 The Arkansas State Police have created some helpful study guides that will assist you in preparing for the test.
 You can also find a location to take your test by visiting the Arkansas State Police Driver Exam page.

 If you would like to pull your own driving record to see what is shown you can visit use the Personal Traffic Violation Record system.
-The record you receive is the same information that can be pulled by an insurance company.
+The record you receive is the same information that can be pulled by an insurance company

 Think you have to go to the DMV?
 Think Again!